VysePresident/MafiaBot2/README.md

 [implemented] - Moderator should be able to change the vote-count thread.

 [implemented] - Moderator should be able to change the game thread.

+[bugfix] - Playerlist is not cleared when using %endgame

 GEO (June 26 2023) Listed: